lowrycode/table-tennis-league/README.md

 ## 5. Deploy App
-Navigate to the **Deployment** tab, choose Github as deployment method, connect to the relevent repository and choose your preferred method of deployment.
+Navigate to the **Deployment** tab, choose GitHub as deployment method, connect to the relevant repository and choose your preferred method of deployment.

 ***NOTE:*** *Manual deployment was chosen in my case to avoid redeployments for README updates.*